hecey/TechnicalTestMicroserviceASPCore/README.md

  docker push hecey/{NameOfImage}
  ```

-## If auto create of Database is needed
+## If auto created Database is needed

 (I didn't need it, instead I used a script on the SQLServer Docker Container)